admin-ch/CovidCertificate-UIdoc/README.md

 ).

 ## Certificate types
-Four (4) types of certificate can be created:
+Five (5) types of certificate can be created:
 - vaccination
+- vaccination-tourist
 - test
 - recovery
 - antibody